Setsumi in Narcissu has an unnamed condition. She kills herself at the end of the story.

 Da Capo II: There is a double example in one route: Anzu.
 Said girl was the first to fall ill, then comes the protagonist boy's turn.
 They both spoon spoonfeed soup to each other when the other one lies sick in bed.

-Viola Cadaverini from Ace Attorney looks like one given her pale and creepy/sickly appearance as well as the bandage on her head.
-She's a bit of a subversion though since the bandage is due to an injury that she got in a massive accident caused by her sort-of love interest Furio Tigre and it is implied that she is just a frail woman by physical nature, not illness.
+Viola Cadaverini from Phoenix Wright: Ace Attorney looks like one given her pale and creepy/sickly appearance as well as the bandage on her head.
+She's a bit of a subversion, though, since the bandage is due to an injury that she got in a massive accident caused by her sort-of love interest Furio Tigre and it is implied that she is just a frail woman by physical nature, not illness.

 If My Heart Had Wings: Isuka, Amane's old friend, was very susceptible to illness and at least strongly believed that she would probably die young.
 Though unlike most, she was always much more boisterous and energetic than delicate, with a more 'live life to the fullest' mindest.